 Anyone with knowledge of concerning information is encouraged to share it with the University.
 Any member of the University community, including faculty, staff, or students, may file a complaint.
-The University may initiate a complaint against a student upon receiving credible information alleging a violation of a University policy. a adjudicating the complaint.
-The University bears The University may dismiss a complaint at any time if the complaint is deemed baseless or lacks adequate evidence, or if the underlying issue may be resolved through alternative means. lternative sIf informal resolution is an option, the parties are encouraged to cC;S;;; ;;;;F;orgeneraor .
-Informal resolution may also be used when is best addressed by adjudicationFaculty and students must make a good-faith attempt to resolve academic complaints in informal, direct discussions.
+The University may initiate a complaint against a student upon receiving credible information alleging a violation of a University policy.
+The University will determine if a complaint has merit and the appropriate hearing process for adjudicating the complaint.
+The University bears the burden of proof and the burden of gathering evidence sufficient to reach a determination regarding responsibility.
+The University may dismiss a complaint at any time if the complaint is deemed baseless or lacks adequate evidence, or if the underlying issue may be resolved through alternative means.

+Informal Resolution.
+Prior to filing a complaint and where appropriate, the parties are encouraged to consider alternative dispute resolutions, including but not limited to restorative justice, mediation, and/or conflict coaching.
+If informal resolution is an option, the parties are encouraged to consult with one or more of the following:

+Chairperson, director, or dean of the relevant unit;

+Supervisory support personnel;

+Title IX Coordinator or Deputy Title IX Coordinator for Investigations;

+ADA Coordinator;

+Office for Institutional Diversity & Inclusion;

+University Ombudsperson;

+Faculty Grievance Official;

+Division of Student Life and Engagement;

+Faculty or staff academic advisors; or

+MSU Counseling and Psychiatric Services.

+Informal resolution is generally used when a claimant asks to participate in an informal resolution, requests anonymity, or does not consent to participation in an investigation.
+Informal resolution may also be used when the alleged conduct is best addressed by remedial, educational, or preventive action.
+Participation in informal resolution is voluntary, and either party may terminate the informal resolution process at any time.
+If the parties are unable to resolve the matter informally, formal adjudication of the complaint may begin.

+The availability and appropriateness of informal resolution processes involving claims of gender discrimination, including sexual and gender-based harassment, assault, and violence, are governed by the Relationship Violence & Sexual Misconduct & Title IX Policy.

+Faculty and students must make a good-faith attempt to resolve academic complaints in informal, direct discussions.
 If the problem remains unresolved, they should consult the unit administrator.
 Either party may file a request for a hearing if all attempts to resolve the academic issue informally fail.

 Filing a Complaint.
-To file a complaint, a party a member of the faculty, staff, or student body must submit a statement in writing to the Office of Student Support and Accountability (OSSA) containing the following information:
+To file a complaint, a party may submit a statement in writing to the Office of Student Support and Accountability (OSSA) containing the following information:

-A 1.
-The specific policy, ordinance, or regulation that has allegedly been violated; 2. time, place, and specific description of the alleged misconduct, ;
+A detailed explanation of the facts underlying the complaint, including time, place, specific description of the alleged misconduct, and any potential redress sought to rectify the issue;

 The name of the University community member or group against whom the complaint is filed (the “respondent”);

-The name, PID, and contact information of the individual who is filing the complaint (the “complainant”).
-Agenerally the allegations warrant urgent action by the University.
+The name, ID, and contact information of the individual who is filing the complaint (the “complainant”).
+Anonymous complaints generally will not be accepted unless the allegations warrant urgent action by the University.

 Academic complaints must be filed not later than the middle of the semester, including summer semester, as determined by the Office of the Registrar, following the semester in which the incident first occurred.
 Academic complaints that are untimely reported will not be accepted, unless extraordinary circumstances precluded a party from timely filing the complaint.
 The Dean of Students will decide if an exception to the deadline to file the complaint is warranted.
 If either party to the complaint leaves the University prior to its resolution, adjudication of the complaint may continue at the discretion of the chair of the relevant hearing board or the Dean of Students.